How many brands do you know who could remove the words from their packaging and still be instantly recognisable?

 By partnering with such an important campaign, Cadbury says they hope people will find their “glass and a half of kindness” by helping in small ways to tackle the loneliness epidemic.

 Along with Age Uk, they are encouraging us all to ‘donate our words’ and remember that even a simple “hello” can make a difference to somebody’s day.

-Loads of information and actionable tips on branding and communication are inside issue 3 of The Homeworker magazine.
+There are tons of information and actionable tips on branding and communication inside issue 3 of The Homeworker magazine.
+This issue is dedicated to communication in all its forms from social media to family and colleagues.
 A subscription gives you your quarterly dose of ideas, inspiration and expert strategies to help you achieve a more balanced work from home life.
 Topics range from business and marketing to self-care and your workspace.

 Main image credit: Age UK